Byte Level Research: Website Globalization Research and Consulting

-Web Globalization Report Card Analysis of 200 global Web sites from Amazon to Volvo the leaders, the laggards and best practices.
+200 global websites—from Amazon to Volvo—the leaders, the laggards and best practices

-More important, this report illustrates the best practices that these top Web sites share so that you can ensure that your company’s Web site will avoid the expensive and time-consuming mistakes made by those that went before.
+More important, this report illustrates the best practices that these top Web sites share so that you can ensure that your companys Web site will avoid the expensive and time-consuming mistakes made by those that went before.

 Our research also found that most Web sites still leave a great deal of room for improvement.
 While the top score was 97 out of 100, the median score was just 55.
 Some of the underachieving Web sites also happen to be some of the most visible brands in America and around the world: